-The clinical education program has established four specialty focused care shifts in the RSNC: Adjunctive Cancer Care, Sports Medicine, Pediatrics and Myalgic Encephalomyelitis/Fibromyalgia.
-These shifts were created to address the specific need for an introduction to focused training of clinical interns and specialized care of individuals in these demographic groups and/or affected populations.
+The clinical education program has established four focused care clinics in the RSNC: Adjunctive Cancer Care, Sports Medicine, Pediatrics and Myalgic Encephalomyelitis/Fibromyalgia.
+These clinics were created to address the specific need for an introduction to focused training of clinical interns and specialized care of individuals in these demographic groups and/or affected populations.
 Successful clinical intern applicants are led by naturopathic doctors who have extensive experience in their respective areas of interest.
-The RSNC plans to introduce a fifth focus shift addressing male and female fertility issues in the 2015-2016 clinical year.
+The RSNC has also recently introduced a fifth clinic addressing male and female fertility issue.